coq/bot/README.md

 - In your GitHub repository:

-  - go to "Settings" / "Collaborators & teams" to add [**@coqbot**](https://github.com/coqbot) as a collaborator (so that it can push status checks, and set labels).
+  - go to "Settings" / "Manage access" to add [**@coqbot**](https://github.com/coqbot) as a collaborator (so that it can push status checks, and set labels).